 Roll your own: On the off-chance you can't find a bracelet that has exactly what you want, you can always make your own.
 It's not all that difficult once you've made two or three, and there are several good books that detail the process, not to mention numerous YouTube videos that show how to make a paracord bracelet.
 Paracord bracelets make great gifts and they're something a guy can give to another guy (think hunting, fishing, or ATV clubs) as a gift.
 You never know - if you get good at it, maybe it'll open up a lot of new opportunities

 You Tube paracord videos: The following videos show the paracord bracelet being used in (sort of) real life situation.
 The first video is titled 'Cutting down trees with a paracord bracelet', but he's actually cutting branches for firewood, not cutting down a standing tree.
 It's still a very informative video, and he shows how to make a bow saw using a branch and a strand of paracord.
 In the second video, the guy goes fishing in a pond and actually catches a little sunfish.
-The other two videos show how to make a paracord bracelet from scratch.
+The last video shows how to make a paracord bracelet from scratch.